About this 8-day summer itinerary

 The route - day 3: Andermatt-St. Moritz over the Oberalp and Albula Pass: 164 km, 3h40

 Today’s driving distance is a bit longer, and you’ll be rewarded with stunning views at two mountain passes.
-You’ll largely follow the route of sections 3 and 4 of the famous Glacier Express.
-The first pass is the Oberalp pass between Andermatt and Disentis.
-After a steep ascent from Andermatt, the rest of the mountain road is pretty straightforward.
+First up is the Oberalp pass between Andermatt and Disentis.
+After a steep ascent from Andermatt, the rest of the mountain road is pretty easy.
 You can skip the Oberalp pass by getting on the car train between Andermatt and Sedrun.
-In Disentis, you’ve entered northern Graubünden, the canton in which the Rhaeto-Romanic language is still spoken.
+In Disentis, you’ve entered northern Graubünden, where the Rhaeto-Romanic language is still spoken.
 Follow the valley further east as far as Domat-Ems.
-There you’ll bend south to Albula region where the most spectacular pass of this entire trip awaits you: the Albula pass.
+There you’ll bend south to Albula region.
+The most spectacular pass of this entire trip starts here: the Albula pass.
 Steep rock walls are above and below you as you drive up to the highest point of the pass, in an amazing landscape of grass, tiny lakes and rocks.
-Then you’ll descend to La Punt in the Engadine valley to head for today’s destination: St. Moritz.
+Then you’ll descend to La Punt in the Engadine valley.
+Today’s destination is St. Moritz.

 - you can take the less challenging Julier pass from Albula to Silvaplana in the Engadine, instead of the Albula pass to La Punt (158 km, 3h10).